Academic Catalog

 The student will be able to:

-F. Understand and able to use phasors for steady-state sinusoidal circuit analysis.
+6. Understand and use phasors for steady-state sinusoidal circuit analysis.

 Course Content